-- (a) they resign their membership; - (b) they die; - (c) their membership is ended in any way under this Constitution or the Regulations; - (d) the Member is an entity that is dissolved or otherwise ceases to exist; - (e) they no longer meet requirements for membership under rules 7, 8, or 9; or - the Member is a ClubGroup member, and it is deemed by the Board to have been sold or otherwise had ownership transferred.
-In this case, any subsequent owner(s) must apply for membership as if this were a new ClubGroup member.
+- (a) they resign their membership; - (b) they die; - (c) their membership is ended in any way under this Constitution or the Regulations; - (d) the Member is an entity that is dissolved or otherwise ceases to exist; - (e) they no longer meet requirements for membership under rules 8 or 9; or - (f) the Member is a Club, and it is deemed by the Board to have been sold or otherwise had ownership transferred.
+In this case, any subsequent owner(s) must apply for membership as if this were a new Club.